jonmartin721/devwatch-github/README.md

 3. Load as unpacked extension in Chrome
 4. Make changes and reload the extension from `chrome://extensions/`

-## 🤝 Contributing
+## Contributing

-Contributions are very welcome!
-Please feel free to submit issues or pull requests.
+Contributions welcome!
+Submit issues or pull requests.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### How to Contribute
 - **Bug Reports**: Use GitHub Issues with clear reproduction steps